This article is part of our Business Startup Guide, a curated list of our articles that will get you up and running in no time!

 Who needs an exit strategy?

-Even if you’re a small company, it’s a good idea to plan ahead and to actually have an idea of how you will transfer ownership of the business down the line, sell the business, or make a return on your investment.
+Even if you’re a small business, it’s a good idea to plan ahead and think about how you will transfer ownership of the business down the line, whether you choose to sell the business, or try to scale it and seek to be acquired.
+It’s never too early to plan.

 This list should give you an idea of common types of exit strategies.
-We will cover them in more depth below:
+The type of strategy you adopt will depend on what type of company you are and your financial and strategic goals.

 - Initial Public Offering (IPO)